karmapa/AdarshaIos/README.md

 ```
 # Do this for the first time only
 npm run init
+cd node_modules/react-native && npm install    // if you're using npm 3+
 ```

 Add jiangkangur.kdb file to project in xcode